Fresh and zesty with a little bit of bite, this bok choy stir fry recipe makes for the perfect midweek dinner.

 More stunning stir fries

-Stir it up!
+Start the meal with Salt and Pepper Spring Rolls, then stir it up!
 Don’t stop with this bok choy stir fry… check out these other quick-as-a-flash, fantastically tasty stir fry recipes.
 Which one takes your fancy?

 - Mongolian lamb stir fry – mouth watering strips of lamb with an incredible marinade, all whipped up in no time at all